Lesson Overview

 Question: "What emotions do you expect to feel when you get your first job offer?
 Your first rejection?"

-• Both are normal parts of the process
+• Both are normal and expected—everyone in the room will experience them

-• Your response to both determines your success
+• Your response to both (staying professional, learning, and moving forward) determines your long-term success more than any single outcome

-Reality Check: How you handle these moments can be more important than the moments themselves!
+Reality Check: How you handle these moments can be more important than the moments themselves.
+A graceful rejection response can lead to a future opportunity; a thoughtful offer evaluation can set you up for years of growth.

 The Psychology of Job Search Outcomes:

-• Offers aren't always victories: Wrong fit can hurt your career
+• Offers aren't always victories: Accepting the wrong fit for money or prestige can slow your growth or burn you out

-• Rejections aren't always failures: Often about fit, not ability
+• Rejections aren't always failures: Often about fit, timing, or internal candidates—not your ability

-• Timing matters: Right opportunity at wrong time vs. wrong opportunity at right time
+• Timing matters: Right opportunity at the wrong time (e.g., too early in your prep) vs. wrong opportunity at the right time—both happen

 Evaluating Job Offers Holistically